Picking up from last time –

 But in this whole working exactly together all the time, it’s confusing and it’s hard.

 And it’s so hard too because you only perform maybe once a month.
-So you bathe in a failure for a while.
+So you bathe in a failure for a while if you have one.

 And there are no scene nights.
 There is nothing extra.
 I mean, I guess there is just New York in general.
 Some of the people in my class are performing at 54 Below here and there.
 I mean, you can try to do stuff in the city.
 And that’s a thing, I guess.